datacrunch-research/cluster-tests/containers/README.md

 enroot import dockerd://<name:tag>
 ```

-3. Use Pyxis’ flags pointing to the <name:tag>.sqsh
+3. Use Pyxis' flags pointing to the <name:tag>.sqsh

 ```bash
 --container-image=<name:tag>.sqsh
 ```

+## Training Example

+See `torchtitan_multinode.sh` for a complete example of running a multi-node torchtitan training job with containers.